pehunter/a4-creative-coding/README.md

 The interactive experience should possess a reasonable level of complexity.
 Some examples:
 ### Three.js
 - A generative algorithm creates simple agents that move through a virtual world.
 Your interface controls the behavior / appearance of these agents.
-- A simple 3D game... you really want this to be a simple as possible or it will be outside the scope of this assignment.
+- A simple 3D game.
+You really want this to be a simple as possible or it will be outside the scope of this assignment.
 - An 3D audio visualization of a song of your choosing.
 User interaction should control aspects of the visualization.
 ### Canvas
 - Implement a generative algorithm such as [Conway's Game of Life](https://bitstorm.org/gameoflife/) (or 1D cellular automata) and provide interactive controls.
 Note that the Game of Life has been created by 100s of people using `<canvas>`; we'll be checking to ensure that your implementation is not a copy of these.